becdetat/turtle2openscad/readme.md

   - `SETY <n>` - move the turtle to the absolute Y coordinate
   - `SETXY <n> <n>` - move the turtle to the absolute X and Y coordinates
   - `SETH` / `SETHEADING <deg>` - turn the turtle to a new absolute heading, relative to the Y axis
+  - `HOME` - move the turtle to the origin (0, 0) and set the heading to 0 degrees relative to the Y axis

 Invalid statements are reported and skipped; execution continues.